 I can’t quite tell from the photo but this room (take a closer look, it’s all encased in glass) could have either a glass roof or a polycarbonate roof.
 A lot of pergolas and gazebos are being outfitted with polycarbonate roofs lately.
 They’re a plastic material in sort of a honeycomb pattern that comes in clear or a variety of colours allowing light through them but no rain.

 sources all spammy

 Yeah.
 I can’t have this but I like it.
-I have a thing for concrete walls.
-Love them.
+I have a thing for concrete fences and walls.
+I love them.
 I’d do exceptionally well in prison.

 again … all sources spammy